usc-bbdl/usc-bbdl.github.io/work.md

 ### Financial Support for Ph.D. students
 Outstanding applicants deserve support, and the units of USC mentioned above have mechanisms for this, as well as my ongoing projects.

-# Masters and Undergraduate Opportunities FAQ
+# <a name="mastersandundergraduate"></a> Masters and Undergraduate Opportunities FAQ
 1. Project Internships: Individual students can apply to work in the lab.
 Accepted applicants are matched to a project to be completed over the course of one or two semesters, in collaboration with Ph.D. students, Post-Docs, visiting scientists, and fellow Masters and Undergraduate students.
 These projects culminate in a conference abstract or proceeding, and often lead to publications within the lab.
 1. Undergraduate Group Capstone Project: This is run through the USC Computer Science Department, where 4-5 students form a team to produce a deliverable to the neurobiological community by the end of one semester.
-Contact valero@usc.edu if you are interested in forming a team to pursue research as a part of your graduation requirement and include the following information:
+If you are interested in forming a team to pursue research as a part of your graduation requirement include all of the following information in a message to valero@usc.edu.
 >Name:
 Year:
 Attached CV/Resume and Unofficial Transcript: